‘SPORT- ELECTRIFIED’ - Audi Q4 Sportback e-tron Independent New Review (Ref:1513/12391)

 Driving Experience

 With its Q3 and Q5 Sportback models, Audi slightly differentiates the suspension feel compared to the standard SUV variants but there's none of that here, so the Q4 Sportback e-tron drives in the same way as the conventional Q4 e-tron model.
 For both rear-wheel drive and quattro all-wheel drive versions of this updated model, Audi has installed a permanently excited synchronous machine (PSM) on the rear axle.
 The update is supposed to release higher efficiency and greater power.
 And, sure enough, there's 286PS now on tap from the base rear-driven version now badged '45' (as opposed to the 204PS offered by the previous '40' model).
-Yet the driving range figure has risen over that previous variant, the Q4 Sportback e-tron 45 capable of up to 339 miles between charges (it was 316 miles with the previous '40' model).
-Rest to 62mph takes 6.7s (it was 8.5s before): and the top speed (as with all Q4 e-trons) is 112mph.
+Yet the driving range figure has risen over that previous variant, the Q4 e-tron 45 capable of up to 351 miles between charges (it was 316 miles with the previous '40' model).
+You can have the same powertrain set-up with quattro 4WD, but if you choose that, drive range falls to a best of 327 miles.

-The battery is the same as that fitted previously, 77kWh in usable capacity and also used by the top AWD Q4 variant, also now re-badged and now known as the Q4 e-tron 55 quattro.
-This flagship derivative now puts out 340PS (up from the 299PS figure of the previous e-tron 50 quattro).
+As part of this update, Audi has decided that all Q4 e-trons should use the larger of the two previously available batteries; it's 77kWh in usable capacity and also features on the top Q4 variant we tried, another derivative that's been re-badged as part of this update.
+What's now the Q4 e-tron 55 quattro (it was called the 50 quattro before) in this updated form puts out 340PS (up from the 299PS figure of the previous 50 version).
 Which means that the 62mph sprint can be dispatched in just 5.4s (up from 6.2s before).
-Expect driving range for this quattro model to be just over the 300 mile mark.
+Driving range for the top quattro model can be up to 327 miles.

 Audi's also created what it calls a new 'character sound', which is offered as an option and emitted via two exterior speakers at the rear and two interior speakers in the rear doors.
 This 'soundscape' varies according to load and speed.
 There's a new camera drive assist feature too, which allows assisted lane changes above 56mph.